Nathaniel Brown Sr. -- Cordova

+Visitation will be held Sunday, Sept.
+12, from 1 to 7 p.m. at the funeral home.

-Friends and family may call his wife, Cora Brown, 803-531-2764, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends and family may call his wife, Cora Brown, at 803-531-2764 or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.